ARM-software/bbr-acs/README.md

   Mapping of BBR ACS tags with SystemReady Release version are captured [here](#bbr-acs-tag-mapping-to-systemready-acs-releases)

 ## UEFI Self Certification Tests
-UEFI SCT tests the UEFI implementation requirements defined by SBBR/EBBR.
+UEFI SCT tests the UEFI implementation requirements defined by SBBR/EBBR recipes in the BBR specifcations and also the rules in BBSR Specifications.

 **Prerequisite**: Ensure that the system time is correct before starting SCT tests.

 ## Building SCT
-BBR is automatically built and packaged into ACS, but it can also be built independently.
+BBR ACS is automatically built and packaged into the SystemReady ACS, but it can also be built independently.

-#### 1. Get BBR repository
+#### 1. Get BBR ACS repository
 `git clone https://github.com/ARM-software/bbr-acs.git`

 #### 2. Getting the required Source codes and Tools